nikita-volkov/hasql-th/README.md

 # Summary

 A Hasql extension-library, which brings compile-time syntax checking of queries atop of a great simplification of declaration of statements.
-All using quasi-quotes and a port of Postgres SQL syntax parser.
+All using quasi-quotes.

 Here's a brief example of how it works: